BodenmillerGroup/ImcPluginsCP/README.rst

 Changelog:
 ------------
+- 2020-11-20: Fixes a bug in CorrectSpilloverMeasurements introduced by the CP3 -> CP4 transition that caused the the name suffix to be appended to the image instead of the measurement name.

 - 2020-11-18: ExportVarCsv now also adds column metadata for the Image table.

 - 2020-11-13: Adds new ExportVarCsv module